-We talked to Elizabeth Benson Forer, MSW, MPH.
-Chief Executive Officer and Executive Director at Venice Family Clinic about helping patients and communities get and stay healthy and here is what she said about it.
+Elizabeth Benson Forer, MSW, MPH.
+CEO and Executive Director at Venice Family Clinic tells us about helping patients and communities get and stay healthy.

 Learn how to start an llc in texas in 6 simpler steps from Moneybrighter.

 First of all, how are you and your family doing in these COVID-19 times?

 Elizabeth Benson Forer: This pandemic has not been easy on anyone.
 My mother recently passed away.
 Losing a parent is difficult in the best of circumstances, and the stress, worry, and lack of access to loved ones during COVID-19 has made her passing harder for our family.